We have three decades of experience working in India.

 Inclusion and participation

-Certain groups in India suffer from inequal access to rights services, whether through stigma against their disability, gender or caste; or due to geographical remoteness such as tribal hillside communities.
+Certain groups in India suffer from inequal access to rights and services, whether through prejudice towards their disability, gender or caste, or due to geographical remoteness such as tribal hillside communities.

 - 22,000 people reached in 2015/16 with improved access to information and services through one project